kevin-smets/caml/README.md

     files: ['a', 'b', 'c']
 }

-caml.camlize(options);
+var result = caml.camlize(options);
 ```

-The return will be an Object literal.
+Result will be the composed Object literal.

 The following parameters can be set: